Transfer or seize FSMO roles in Active Directory Domain Services

 In this command, <role> is the role that you want to seize.

 For example, to seize the RID master role, type seize rid master.
-The one exception is for the PDC emulator role, whose syntax is seize pdc, not seize pdc emulator.
+Exceptions are for the PDC emulator role, whose syntax is seize pdc, and the Domain naming master, whose syntax is seize naming master.

 To see a list of roles that you can transfer or seize, type ? at the fsmo maintenance prompt, and then press Enter, or see the list of roles at the start of this article.